srijan101/XIAO_ESP32C3_OLED_ThingSpeak/README.md

-# XiaoESP32C3_OLED_ThingSpeak
+# XIAO ESP32C3_OLED_ThingSpeak
-Arduino code for Seeed Studio Xiao ESP32-C3 with an OLED display.
+Arduino code for Seeed Studio XIAO ESP32-C3 with an OLED display.
 Fetches sensor data from ThingSpeak and displays it dynamically on the screen.
 Includes Wi-Fi connectivity and JSON data parsing.

-# Xiao ESP32-C3 with OLED Display and ThingSpeak Integration
+# XIAO ESP32-C3 with OLED Display and ThingSpeak Integration

-This repository contains Arduino code for interfacing a Seeed Studio Xiao ESP32-C3 microcontroller with an OLED display to fetch and display data from a ThingSpeak channel.
+This repository contains Arduino code for interfacing a Seeed Studio XIAO ESP32-C3 microcontroller with an OLED display to fetch and display data from a ThingSpeak channel.
 The code dynamically retrieves sensor values, such as lux, temperature, humidity, air pressure, altitude, and noise level, from a ThingSpeak API and displays them on the OLED screen.

 ## Features